 And I just LOVE how simple and cute these cut log Santas are!
 (And actually, they are Danish nisse, which are more like gnomes — it’s a really cool Scandinavian tradition, so get the tutorial and more about the tradition here at Smart Girls DIY.)

-Since nothing much is growing in those window boxes and planters in December, you can add berries and evergreen boughs for a festive arrangement (tutorial from Salisbury Green House)
+Since nothing much is growing in those window boxes, porch pots and planters in December, you can add winter decor really quickly by making a festive arrangement (from Salisbury Green House).

-or add a lighted lantern and wreath (from Amanda Carol at Home)
+or add a lighted lantern and winter wreath (from Amanda Carol at Home)

 Boxwood is a great winter look, plus Christmas lights with simple wire stars make these window boxes so festive (and so easy!) via BHG